shinra-electric/shinra-electric/README.md

 ## Github Stats
 I don't play the numbers game, but here are my stats anyway.

-These do not include private repositories, which are mostly Swift and Zsh shell scripts...
+These stats do not include private repositories, which is where most of my code goes.

+My private repos are mostly Swift and Zsh shell scripts.

 <picture>
   <source